corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/health-survey.md

 ## Disabling the Corda Health Survey in production

 The tool relies on dedicated Artemis queues to relay configuration and runtime information from the Corda Firewall components.
 This functionality is enabled by default.
-After verifying a production deployment, operators are advised to disable the health checking functionality (in order to use the standard Artemis setup for Corda Enterprise) by adding the following entry in the Node configuration file:
+After verifying a production deployment, operators are advised to disable the health checking functionality (in order to use the standard Artemis setup for Corda: Enterprise Edition ) by adding the following entry in the Node configuration file:

 ```
 enterpriseConfiguration { healthCheck = false }